• the Cine-Tourist

 On the evidence of the places filmed, this would be a Pathé film, not a Gaumont film.
 Which would mean that it was not directed by Feuillade, and that it does not date from 1912.
 But it would be strange, then, that the film should find its way into the Gaumont archives, and onto a dvd feature about Feuillade; perhaps there is an explanation that escapes me.

 When I see the complete film rather than just the extracts on the Gaumont dvd, perhaps I'll see the tell-tale Gaumont logo somewhere attached to the set, and I'll have to accept that Feuillade took his team over to film in the Pathé studio.
-It is true that in the team is Bébé's regular co-star Jeanne Saint-Bonnet (she always plays the maid), and she remained at Gaumont after Bébé defected, so (I write this two days after the original post) I'm more inclined to think that this is a Gaumont film.
+It is true that the team seems to include Bébé's regular co-star Jeanne Saint-Bonnet (who always played the maid), and she remained at Gaumont after Bébé defected, so (I write this two days after the original post) I'm more inclined to think that this is a Gaumont film.

 But what are they all doing over in Vincennes, 'chez l'autre'?

 (Writing a few days later, I have gone back to thinking it must be a Pathé film.
-Luke McKernan has identified the camera as a Pathé camera, which doesn't seem a prop likely to be used in a Gaumont film.)
+Luke McKernan has identified the camera as a Pathé camera, which doesn't seem a prop likely to be used in a Gaumont film.
+Also, I think the maid may look like the one in the Gaumont films but not be the same woman.)

 I need more facts.
 In the meantime, I'll take pleasure in the suggestion that knowing where a film is made might, on occasion, tell us when it is made, and by whom.